pts/ppfiletagger/README.txt

 TODO
 ~~~~
 # rmtimequery:
-# TODO: make it work on modern Python 2.x, with xattr and sqlite3
 # TODO: support the `|' search operator (disjunction)
 # TODO: support query terms starting with `*-'
 # TODO: make search case sensitive, for compatibility with